My student's assignment has quite a few grammatical errors; can your staff help with this?

 I have a writing project that I'm working on; can someone from the WRC assist me?

-There are a number of well-qualified individuals at the WRC who can assist with advanced writing projects (e.g., journal articles/publications and grants).
+There are a number of well-qualified individuals at the WRC who may provide limited assistance to non-students with advanced writing projects (e.g., journal articles/publications and grants).
 Please contact a member of our administrative staff to discuss writing resources for faculty.